Questions should be directed to Paulina Martinez at 847-859-7833 or email@example.com

 Cultural Fund Grant Categories

-There are three granting categories in the Cultural Arts Program.
+There are two granting categories in the Cultural Arts Program.
 Applicants may only apply for one grant and must specify the category.
+The maximum grant request is $5,000, although the actual grant award may be less than that.
 Please be sure that you are filling out the correct application.

 The categories are as follows:

 Grants to Organizations – Funding is awarded to Evanston nonprofit arts organizations for operating support or capacity-building efforts.